 The ship returned to Mayport in time for Thanksgiving and, between 22 November and 31 December 1971, was involved in a fleet standdown period during which officials representing the squadron, flotilla, and type commanders conducted a series of inspections.

 The final cruise for the Key West testing project began on 4 January 1972.
-W. S. Sims returned to May-port on 15 January and spent the next month preparing for operations with the 6th Fleet.
+W. S. Sims returned to Mayport on 15 January and spent the next month preparing for operations with the Sixth Fleet.

-W. S. Sims visited Gaeta, Italy, and Golfe Juan, France, before taking part in Operation "Quickdraw," a combined United States and Italian naval exercise held on 17 April.
-A visit to San Remo, Italy, and tender availability at Naples followed the exercise.
+W. S. Sims visited Gaeta, Italy, and Golfe Juan, France, before taking part in Operation Quickdraw, a combined United States and Italian naval exercise held on 17 April 1972.
+A visit to San Remo, Italy, and tender availability at Naples followed the evolution.